 24-hour positioning

 The importance of 24-hour positioning

 It is crucial for an immobile person to regularly change positions in bed to redistribute the pressure on the skin.
-Today, we understand the importance of 24-hour positioning to prevent skin breakdown and secondary complications such as contractures, joint misalignment, and pressure ulcers.
+Today, we understand the importance of 24hour positioning to reduce risk of skin breakdown and secondary complications such as contractures, joint misalignment, and pressure ulcers.